sangeethgeorge/oncoai-patient-outcome-navigator/README.md

 # OncoAI Patient Outcome Navigator

-🧠 AI-powered clinical dashboard for 30-day mortality prediction in oncology ICU patients using MIMIC-III demo data
+🧠 AI-powered clinical dashboard for 30-day mortality prediction in oncology ICU patients using MIMIC-III demo data.
+OncoAI is built for clinical researchers, data scientists, and translational teams who want to explore how early ICU data can signal outcomes in critically ill cancer patients.

 ---